Belemnitida: Extinction

 Squid and octopuses diversified and began to outcompete belemnites by the Late Jurassic to Early Cretaceous.
 Belemnites declined through the Late Cretaceous, and their range became more restricted to the polar regions; the southern populations became extinct in the early Maastrichtian, and the last belemnites—of the family Belemnitellidae—inhabited what is now northern Europe.
 They finally became extinct in the Cretaceous–Paleogene extinction event, around 66 mya, where, like in ammonites, it is thought the protoconch of embryos could not survive the ensuing acidification of the oceans.
 However, the dubious genus Bayanoteuthis is reported from the Eocene, though this is often excluded from Belemnitida.

 Following the extinction of the belemnites at the end of the Cretaceous, holoplanktonic gastropods, namely sea butterflies, replaced planktonic belemnite larvae at the base of the food chain.

 In culture

 Belemnite guards have been known since antiquity, and much folklore has evolved since.

+The symbol of the Egyptian god Min has been described, among others, as two fossil belemnites.

-Before belemnites were identified as fossils, it was believed the guards were some gemstone, namely lyngurium and amber.
+Before belemnites were identified as fossils, it was believed the guards were some gemstones, namely lyngurium and amber.
 After a thunderstorm, guards would sometimes be left exposed in the soil, explained as lightning bolts thrown from the sky.
-This belief still persists in parts of rural Britain.
+This belief persists in parts of rural Britain.
 In Germanic folklore, belemnites are known by at least 27 different names, such as Fingerstein ("finger stone"), Teufelsfinger ("Devil's finger"), and Gespensterkerze ("ghostly candle").
 In Southern England, the pointy guards were used to cure rheumatism, ground up to cure sore eyes (which only aggravated the problem), and, in Western Scotland, put into water to cure distemper in their horses.

 Belemnitella was declared the state fossil of Delaware on 2 July 1996.